 Sure, you and your gang get excited about riding Splash Mountain, visiting Cars Land, catching a show or two, checking out the two park’s thrill rides, and experiencing many other Disneyland highlights.
 But there may be no higher highlight, especially for children, than meeting Mickey Mouse and his gang.
 And there may be no better way to get up close and personal with Mickey's posse than at a character meal.

-One restaurant in each of the two theme parks and the three hotels includes character meals.
+One restaurant in Disneyland Park and four restaurants in the resort’s hotels include character meals.
 But not all participating restaurants feature the characters at all of the meals.
 If you want to start the day with a hearty breakfast and a hearty hug from Minnie or one of her pals, you're in luck; several eateries offer morning meals with the characters.
-Only one of the restaurants, however, offers dinner.
+Only one of the restaurants, however, offers dinner, and one offers brunch.

 Regardless of the time of day you plan to dine or the time of year you plan to visit, you are strongly advised to make reservations (here's how).
 The character dining meals are very popular, and you wouldn't want to get shut out if your kids (or you, you big kid) have their hearts set on schmoozing with the stars.